exonum/exonum/services/time/TUTORIAL.md

   local time of the validator nodes.

-The service implements only one transaction consisting of the actual validators time and signed with its key.
+The service implements only one transaction consisting of the actual time of the validator and signed with its key.
 The logic of such transaction execution is as follows:

 1. It is checked that `PublicKey` belongs to the validator.

-2. The time specified in the transaction is greater than said validators time specified in the storage (transactions potentially can be executed in the order reverse to their creation order, but the time must change monotonously).
+2. The time specified in the transaction is greater than time of said validator specified in the storage (transactions potentially can be executed in the order reverse to their creation order, but the time must change monotonously).